-This handbook shows personal computer users how to use PATHWORKS with the DOS operating system.
-The handbook describes what the PATHWORKS system is, and how you can begin to use PATHWORKS for DOS network services and applications.
+This handbook shows personal computer users how to use PATHWORKS and NetWare at the same time and on the same personal computer network.
+The handbook describes what the PATHWORKS system is, and how you begin to use PATHWORKS for DOS network services and applications.